-The first such draft was, in fact, to depart from Ayr for service on the Gallipoli Peninsula, only days after the arrival in Scotland of Private Baldwin's 'G' Company, on November 15.
+The first such draft was, in fact, to depart from Ayr for service on the Gallipoli Peninsula, only days after the arrival in Scotland of Private Atwill's 'G' Company, on November 15.

-This then had been the situation at the time of Private Baldwin's arrival there: the new Regimental Depot had still been in the throes of its establishment when he and his comrades-in-arms of 'G' Company were to finish their journey to Scotland on November 10 of 1915; thus, as related in a preceding paragraph, the new-comers were required to be quartered at Gailes, some sixteen kilometres further up the coast - but apparently more than sixty kilometres distant by road.
+This then had been the situation at the time of Private Atwill's arrival there: the new Regimental Depot had still been in the throes of its establishment when he and his comrades-in-arms of 'G' Company were to finish their journey to Scotland on November 10 of 1915; thus, as related in a preceding paragraph, the new-comers were required to be quartered at Gailes, some sixteen kilometres further up the coast - but apparently more than sixty kilometres distant by road.

-It was during this posting to Ayr that Private Baldwin re-enlisted...for the duration of the war..., signing the form to that effect on June 19, 1916, only days before being dispatched.
-By that time he had already seen the departure of the first six re-enforcement drafts from Ayr: the first directly to Gallipoli; the second which had sailed to Egypt before being turned back to land in France; and the third which had sailed straight to France at the end of March.
+It was during this posting to Ayr that Private Atwill re-enlisted...for the duration of the war..., signing the form to that effect on June 20, 1916, only days before being dispatched.
+By that time he had already seen the departure of the first six re-enforcement drafts from Ayr: the first directly to Gallipoli; the second which had sailed to Egypt before being turned back to land in France; and the third which had sailed straight to France only a week and a day beforehand.

-Those which had subsequently been dispatched from Scotland - up until the early winter of 1917-1918 - also went directly to the Continent.
+Those which had subsequently sailed from Scotland - up until the winter of 1917-1918 - also went directly to the Continent.